People with a criminal record: diversity matters

 - In some areas of the UK, the charities Supporting Others through Volunteer Action (Sova) and Working Links provide resettlement mentoring and support for people with a criminal record.

-- The Chartered Institute of Personnel and Development (CIPD) have produced a useful guide for employers, called Employing ex-offenders: A practical guide, which discusses the employment of ex-offenders and contains information about legislation, and a survey, Employing ex-offenders to capture talent.
+- The Chartered Institute of Personnel and Development (CIPD) have produced a useful guide for employers, called Pre-employment checks: an employer's guide, which discusses the employment of ex-offenders.

 Knowing whether or not you’re required to disclose details of your criminal record is vital.